turingschool/backend-curriculum-site/module2/lessons/html_css_best_practices.md

 ### HTML - Templating Libraries

-Ideally - especially for large sites - HTML is used with a **templating library** (erb, handlebars, jade).
+Ideally - especially for large sites - HTML is used with a **templating library** (erb, haml, shandlebars, jade).
-This allows you to access to variables, ability to loop over elements, and eliminate most needs for hard-coding/repeated code.
+This allows you to access to variables, the ability to loop over elements, and eliminate most need for hard-coded/repeated code.

 ### CSS - Preprocessors / Frameworks